GodOfPerception/Setup_form-genrator_v2/readme.md

 4. Inside `Resources` run `Packages_installer.sh`.
 This will install all the required packages, It needs to run once.

 5. Now in same folder, open `input.json` file and fill the details according to API documentation as required and save the same file by pressing `command + c`.
+Read input_file_filling_doc.md for more information about fields.

 6. Now run the application.